-All nodes maintain a transaction pool where pending transactions are stored before they are processed.
+All nodes maintain a transaction pool to store pending transactions before processing.

 Options and methods for configuring and monitoring the transaction pool include:

-txpool_besuTransactionsJSON-RPC API method to list transactions in the node transaction pool
+txpool_besuTransactionsJSON-RPC API method to list transactions in the transaction pool.

---tx-pool-max-sizecommand line option to specify the maximum number of transactions in the node transaction pool
+--tx-pool-max-sizecommand line option to specify the maximum number of transactions in the transaction pool.

---tx-pool-retention-hourscommand line option to specify the maximum number of hours to retain pending transactions in the transaction pool
+--tx-pool-retention-hourscommand line option to specify the maximum number of hours to keep pending transactions in the transaction pool.

-Once full, the Besu transaction pool accepts and retains local transactions in preference to remote transactions.
-If the transaction pool is full of local transactions, the oldest local transactions are dropped first.
+When the transaction pool is full, it accepts and retains local transactions in preference to remote transactions.
+If the transaction pool is full of local transactions, Besu drops the oldest local transactions first.
 That is, a full transaction pool continues to accept new local transactions by first dropping remote transactions and then by dropping the oldest local transactions.

-If a transaction is received with the same sender and nonce as a pending transaction but a higher gas price, the pending transaction is replaced by the new one with the higher gas price.
+For transactions received with the same sender and nonce as a pending transaction but a higher gas price, Besu replaces the pending transaction with the new one with the higher gas price.

 Decreasing the maximum size of the transaction pool reduces memory use.
-If the network is busy and there is a backlog of transactions, increasing the size of the transaction pool reduces the risk of transactions being removed from the transaction pool.
+If the network is busy and there is a backlog of transactions, increasing the size of the transaction pool reduces the risk of removing transactions from the transaction pool.